meraki/automation-scripts/README.md

 Here you can find Meraki Dashboard API scripts written for Python 3.

 Check back from time to time, as new scripts are added and existing ones are sometimes polished and improved after initial posting.
+Please note that since the Meraki APIs are expanded constantly, there may be more efficient ways to complete a task than what was available when these scripts were created.
+For the latest info on Meraki APIs, visit: https://developer.cisco.com/meraki/whats-new/

 Files contained in this repository: